-Children are no longer able to take holiday leave during term due to statutory guidelines.
-Students taking time off for holidays or holiday-type activities will be recorded as ‘unauthorised’ absence; we will disaggregate those figures to any outside agency that makes a request for attendance data.
+Children are unable to take holiday during term due to statutory guidelines.
+Students taking time off for holidays or holiday-type activities will be recorded as ‘unauthorised’ absence.

 The Headteacher still has some powers to authorise absence in exceptional circumstances such as interviews, medical treatment, open days and funerals.
-If you need to make a request for exceptional leave, please complete the form on our resources page (INSERT LINK HERE).
+If you need to make a request for exceptional leave, please complete the form on our resources page.

 Please ensure that you regularly check your children’s hair for headlice/nits and make an effort to tie up long hair while in school.

 Children can return to school 48 hours AFTER their last bout of diarrhoea and sickness.
-If medicine needs to be administered at school, please complete the form on our resources page (INSERT LINK HERE).
+If medicine needs to be administered at school, please complete the form on our resources page.